The American Dental Association (ADA) states that “Toothbrush sanitizers have not been shown to provide a health benefit.”

 Available in white and black color options, you can pick the one that fits your home best.

-Very well made, you get the peace of mind of a having a sanitizer made by a leading brand within consumer electronics.
+Very well made, you get the peace of mind of having a sanitizer made by a leading brand within consumer electronics.

 The UV bulb inside is also replaceable.

 - Holds 2 electric toothbrush heads at once

 - Runs for 10 minutes at a time

 - Well built

 - Reputable brand

 - Can be purchased for a good price